na50r/110_bleu/README.md

     * if the task is a manual retry task or not (in case a prior task failed to deliever desirable translations despite automatic retry and we have to run it again manually)

 ## Procedure
-* `procedure.py` just allows transparent use of `task.py` by creating the tasks for the selected procedure and allowing the user to run the task with CLI interface or Jupyter Notebook.
+* `procedure.py` just allows transparent use of `task.py` by creating the tasks for the selected procedure and allowing the user to run the task with CLI or Jupyter Notebook.
 It also accounts for loggings.
 * An example of a procedure could be:
     * `P = {(x, y) | x ∈ L, y ∈ L, x = en ∨ y = en}`
     * `D = {EuroParl, Opus100}`